trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

 Trino includes a native implementation to access [Amazon S3](https://aws.amazon.com/s3/) and compatible storage systems with a catalog using the Delta Lake, Hive, Hudi, or Iceberg connectors.
+While Trino is designed to support S3-compatible storage systems, only AWS S3 and MinIO are tested for compatibility.
+For other storage systems, perform your own testing and consult your vendor for more information.

 Enable the native implementation with `fs.native-s3.enabled=true` in your catalog properties file.